Is Collaborative Divorce Right for You?

 - Are you both able to think and function with clarity and respect, even if you need coaching to do so?

-Choosing a cooperative divorce means that you value an approach that focuses on the needs of the entire family.
-If you answered "Yes" to most of the questions listed above, a cooperative process is right for you.
+Choosing a Collaborative Process for your divorce means that you value an approach that focuses on the needs of the entire family.
+If you answered "Yes" to most of the questions listed above, a Collaborative process is right for you.